Carola of Vasa: Franco-Prussian War

 In the summer of 1870, the dispute over the candidacy for the Spanish throne sparked the Franco-Prussian War between the North German Confederation (to which Saxony belonged from 1866) and the Second French Empire.
-On 16 July, The Crown Prince, as Prussia's ally, mobilized the Saxon troops, who were moved with him to the Rhine front.
+On 16 July, the Crown Prince, as Prussia's ally, mobilized the Saxon troops, who were moved with him to the Rhine front.
 Carola stayed behind in Dresden and took over the Prinz-Max-Palais from the management of the entire female nursing in Saxony.
 In addition to the Albert Association, the institutions involved included the International Association for the Care of Sick and Wounded Warriors, the Saxon State Military Association, the Association for Saxon Field Diaconia and the aid associations for the families of conscripted warriors.
 Her tasks included the allocation of the Albertines and Deaconesses to home or front hospitals as well as the distribution of food, bandages and clothing to the three Dresden hospitals that had been set up.
 Added to this was the supply of up to 18,000 French prisoners of war in the state capital alone.
 As in the German War, Carola took over the support of numerous wounded, including in the foreign military hospitals in Leipzig, Wurzen, Großenhain, Zittau, Bautzen and Chemnitz.
 For this she was ridiculed by the military doctors who were present and occasionally perceived as annoying to obtrusive.

 After the victory of the North German Confederation and its allies over France, King John awarded Carola with the Order of Sidonia in recognition of her charitable services during the war on 15 March 1871; in addition, she was appointed as the 499th Dame of the Royal Order of Queen Maria Luisa.
 Afterwards, Carola accompanied her husband to his military headquarters in Compiègne.
 In the Château of the same name, they moved into the former imperial apartments.
 From there, Carola traveled with Albert and held receptions.
 To help break up the Paris Commune, German troops intervened again in May; Carola traveled back to Dresden.
 After the restoration of French government, Crown Prince Albert succeeded her in June 1871.

 In the winter of 1872–1873, King John's health deteriorated rapidly.
-He died in Pillnitz on 29 October 1873, whereby the succession to the throne passed his eldest son, who now became King Albert and Carola, as her consort, became in Queen of Saxony.
+He died in Pillnitz on 29 October 1873, whereby the succession to the throne passed his eldest son, who now became King Albert and Carola, as his consort, became Queen of Saxony.